-Soon, the world will bear witness to the full extent of LawGiver’s passion and talent.
-Because he will ﬁnally be releasing his debut EP.
-Called The Kingson from Kingston, it features production and music from Sly and Robbie, Cleveland 'Clevie' Browne and Dean Fraser.
-The project also features collaborations with Half Pint, Benks Ez Boy and Yaksta.
-With seven tracks, he will release The Kingson from Kingston via Imperishable Uprising on 7 January 2021.
-It promises to be one of the must-experience records of the New Year.
+Soon, the world will bear witness to the full extent of LawGiver’s passion and talent as he will be releasing a full album titled "CREATION" in late 2023.
+Lawgiver has released the first song from the compilation called "Welcome to Jamaica" on 5/28/2023 and a second song titled "Irie" was released on 8/25/23.
+This album is a follow up to the successful release of his debut EP.
+Called The Kingson from Kingston, which featured production and music from Sly and Robbie, Cleveland 'Clevie' Browne and Dean Fraser.
+The project also featured collaborations with Half Pint, Benks Ez Boy and Yaksta.
+The seven track, EP titled The Kingson from Kingston via Imperishable Uprising was released on 7 January 2021.
+The EP was met with rave reviews internationally.

-But for Lawgiver, being an artist is not about making music to achieve fame and wealth.
-It is about the message it conveys and the inspiration, hope but also enjoyment it can bring to people.
+For Lawgiver, being an artist is not about making music to achieve fame and wealth.
+It is about the message it conveys and the inspiration, hope and also enjoyment it can bring to people.
 He says of his craft

 “I hope to inspire, educate, provide enjoyment, make my fans want to dance and just have fun.
 I would like to inspire the young artists to make ;timeless music for generations to come.
 I like my music to represent consciousness”.